-- To acquaint and help students in understanding the concepts of human resource management in formal organizations and develop appropriate skills and competencies in managing human resources. - To comprehend an understanding of HRM process and methods in industry. - To develop skills in gaining insight into the conditions and problems of employees with special reference to social security, health, welfare and safety. - To understand the dynamics in human relations in industry and industrial relation systems. - Develop understanding of industrial organisations and organisation behaviour
+- Acquaint and help students in understanding the concepts of human resource management in formal organizations and develop appropriate skills and competencies in managing human resources. - Comprehend an understanding of HRM process and methods in industry. - Develop skills in gaining insight into the conditions and problems of employees - Understand the dynamics of human relations in industry and industrial relation systems. - Develop an understanding of industrial organizations and organization behaviour